Greek/robert/README.md

 5. `playing_type [listening|watching]` - represents what playing state the bot
    is in.
 6. `status [online|dnd|idle]` - represents the status of the user.
+7. `accent_color` - an accent color, primarily used in embeds.

 ## credits